Last updated 10 August 2021

 Note: For all EU/EEA Personal Data collected by Genuity Science, reference to “Genuity Science” below means Genuity Science (Ireland) Limited.
 Genuity Science (Ireland) Limited is the Data Controller of all Personal Data collected by Genuity Science (Ireland) Limited and/or its Affiliates in the EU/EEA.

 This information is divided into the following 5 sections

 When you volunteer to participate in one of our research studies, with your consent, the research team will collect the following data:

 Only the information required to address the research question will be taken from your medical records.

-The data we collect will never include your name, address, date of birth, social security number or other demographic information which identifies you.
+The data we collect will never include your name, address, date of birth, or other information which directly identifies you.